pointonsoftware/pscore/README.md

 ## Structure

-The repository has three main components:
+The repository consists of three main components:

 ``` text
 .